 The first trust we talked about is called a Medicaid Asset Protection Trust, and the income trust is called the Pooled Trust, or Community Spend-down Trust (because it helps you avoid the Medicaid spend-down).

 IRA, 401(k) and other qualified retirement accounts are not required to be a part of the Medicaid trust, as the Medicaid administration does not consider them to be assets.
-But the Medicaid administration will count any income and distributions from the retirement accounts will be counted towards the Medicaid threshold and will be considered in determining the Medicaid qualification.
+But the Medicaid administration will count any income and distributions from the retirement accounts towards the Medicaid income threshold.

 A Medicaid Asset Protection Trust not only qualifies you for New York Medicaid but also has other benefits.